IIIF/api/source/api/cookbook/newspapers/index.md

 *Use case:* Some of my newspaper articles span across pages and I would like to reflect this using IIIF.

-*Recommendation:* Use a Range within your structures to represent the aritcle.
-In the `items` property list out each of the canvas fragments as a SpecificResource that belong to the article.
-The following is an example if the article split across two pages, with an associated AnnotationCollection for the article's OCR:
+*Recommendation:* Use a [Range][prezi30-range] within `structures` to represent the aritcle.
+In the `items` property list out each of the Canvas fragments that belong to the article as a Specific Resource.
+The following is an example of the article split across two pages, with an associated [`supplementary`][prezi30-supplementary] [Annotation Collection][prezi30-annocoll] for the article's OCR:

 ``` json-doc
 {